What are wisdom teeth?

 While waiting to see a dentist, you should keep the area around the wisdom tooth as clean as possible with good oral hygiene.

 If infection is present, you may be given a local anaesthetic (dental injection) to numb the area around the tooth and relieve any pain.
 The area will be thoroughly cleaned and sterilised with an antibacterial solution.
 A prescription of antibiotics analgesics (pain killers) may also be given in severe cases.

-Depending on the degree of impaction and your personal preference, extractions can also be carried out under IV sedation or general anaesthesia.
-This option will all be discussed at your initial consultation.
+Depending on the degree of impaction and your personal preference, extractions can also be carried out under local anaesthetic in the dental chair or under general anaesthesia in a hospital administered by a specialist anaethetist.
+These options will both be discussed at your initial consultation.

 If you experience any of the above symptoms, call our friendly reception team at Smile Solutions.
 We are open seven days a week, and if you are in pain we will always aim to arrange a same-day appointment for you.

 Do I need to see a specialist for wisdom tooth removal?

 Wisdom teeth can erupt in lots of different positions, with differing levels of complexity associated with their removal.
 They can even be buried deep in the jawbone or in close proximity to facial structures such as nerves or sinuses.